daboross/wasm-wrapper-gen/wasm-wrapper-gen-build/README.md

 wasm-wrapper-gen-build
 ======================

-wasm-wrapper-gen: JavaScript-wrapper generation for rust code targetting wasm32-unknown-unknown.
+`wasm-wrapper-gen` provides JavaScript wrapper generation for rust code targeting wasm32-unknown-unknown.

 `wasm-wrapper-gen-build` is the build-script side of `wasm-wrapper-gen`.
 It provides the functionality to transform a source file into a JavaScript file containing bindings to all functions exported using `wasm-wrapper-gen`.